jarv/jarv.org/content/pages/about.md

 Title: About

-Welcome to my blog!

-## A little more about me

 In addition to being a full time SRE devops engineer I also enjoy developing back-end systems in Ruby, Python and Go and accasionaly dabble in electronics.